Huey-Magoos-IT/magooos-site/memory-bank/decisionLog.md

   - Complex percentage-to-ID conversion logic (rejected as too brittle)
   - Requiring explicit filter selection (rejected for poor UX)
 - **Consequences**: More intuitive filtering behavior at the cost of some technical "purity"

+#### Decision 4: Expandable CSV Data Table View
+- **Choice**: Implement a toggle for expanding CSV table to show all rows without scrolling
+- **Rationale**: Improves data visibility and analysis capabilities while maintaining compact default view
+- **Alternatives Considered**:
+  - Permanently expanding the table (rejected for space efficiency)
+  - Adding a separate "full view" mode (rejected for simplicity)
+  - Complex windowing with virtual scrolling (rejected as overly complex for the use case)
+- **Consequences**: Better data visualization while keeping the UI clean with user control over the view

+#### Decision 5: Extended Date Range for Client-Side Processing
+- **Choice**: Allow date selection up to the current day for client-side processing while maintaining original limits for Lambda
+- **Rationale**: Client-side processing can handle more current data without the same limitations as Lambda processing
+- **Alternatives Considered**:
+  - Using the same date limits for both methods (rejected as unnecessarily restrictive)
+  - Removing date limits entirely (rejected for performance reasons with very large datasets)
+- **Consequences**: More flexibility for users while maintaining appropriate constraints based on processing method

 ### Implementation
 1. Created new csvProcessing.ts utility library